 The first speed, I’m sure no one could hear.
 The second, the overall ambient noise level would have to be low (no conversations, music, cars passing, etc.) for anyone to hear.
 And the third…I probably wouldn’t use it in a especially quiet restaurant, but I’d be comfortable with it going in a busy one, or at a club or bar.

 The OhMiBod Esca 2 is interesting as a solo toy, but it shines as a couple’s toy.
 It’s best for playful teasing throughout the course of an evening, or for toying before you have sex with a partner.
 That’s how I like it most of all: as a foreplay tool, so that I was ready to screw the hell out of my FWB after he’d made me orgasm on the vibe.

 Out of any app-controlled vag vibe I own, OhMiBod Esca 2 is the most wearable.
 The bulb stays in place best inside me, and the tail is super-flexible, for comfort and mild clit stimulation.
 Esca 2 isn’t the most powerful small clit vibe, nor is it my favorite G-spot vibe, but Esca’s app control is everything.
-(And hey, why not finish your night out strong by combining Esca with even more power?!?
-The Pillow Talk Sassy is a toy I’ve been evangelizing all year long, I love it so much.)
+I rank Esca a 7.9 out of 10 only because I’m comparing it to the very strongest and the rumbliest vibes around.
 Adding Esca to a night out makes the experience five times more thrilling, and I find I orgasm more easily when my lover is involved—even from a thousand miles away.

 Interested?
 Pick up an OhMiBod Esca by Kiiroo here.